Orrery: Other orreries

-There is an orrery built by clock makers George Graham and Thomas Tompion dated c.
-1710 in the History of Science Museum, Oxford.
-Graham gave the first model, or its design, to the celebrated instrument maker John Rowley of London to make a copy for Prince Eugene of Savoy.
-Rowley was commissioned to make another copy for his patron Charles Boyle, 4th Earl of Orrery, from which the device took its name in English.
-This model was presented to Charles' son John, later the 5th Earl of Cork and 5th Earl of Orrery.
 Independently, Christiaan Huygens published in 1703 details of a heliocentric planetary machine which he had built while living in Paris between 1665 and 1681.
 He calculated the gear trains needed to represent a year of 365.242 days, and used that to produce the cycles of the principal planets.

 Joseph Wright's painting A Philosopher giving a Lecture on the Orrery (c.
 1766), which hangs in the Derby Museum and Art Gallery, depicts a group listening to a lecture by a natural philosopher.
 The Sun in a brass orrery provides the only light in the room.
 The orrery depicted in the painting has rings, which give it an appearance similar to that of an armillary sphere.
 The demonstration was thereby able to depict eclipses.

 To put this in chronological context, in 1762 John Harrison's marine chronometer first enabled accurate measurement of longitude.
 In 1766, astronomer Johann Daniel Titius first demonstrated that the mean distance of each planet from the Sun could be represented by the following progression: